 You may bring a complaint against the School and initiate the School's Internal Dispute Resolution procedure by filing a written complaint with your academic advisor.
 The academic advisor will attempt to provide a decision or resolution within 15 days.
 If you are not satisfied with your academic advisor's resolution of your complaint, you may appeal his/her decision to the Campus Director.
-You may then appeal the President's decision to the Provost of Zenith Education Group.
+You may then appeal the Executive Director's decision to the Provost of Zenith Education Group.
 If you are not satisfied with the outcome of the internal dispute procedure, you have the option of submitting your claim to arbitration pursuant to the School's Dispute Resolution Policy that was provided at the time of enrollment.
 You may also obtain a copy of the Internal Dispute Resolution Policy from your academic advisor.
 You may also, or alternatively, contact the Student Helpline at any time, at (800) 874-0255 or email at studentservices@zenith.org.
 A student filing a grievance will not be subject to adverse or unfair actions by any school official as the result of initiating the grievance.

-If a student feels that the School has not adequately addressed a complaint or concern, the student may also consider contacting the Accrediting Commission of Career Schools and Colleges.
+If a student feels that the School has not adequately addressed a complaint or concern, the student may also consider contacting the Accrediting Council for Independent Colleges and Schools or Accrediting Commission of Career Schools and Colleges.
 All complaints considered by the Council must be in written form, with permission from the complainant(s) for the Council to forward a copy of the complaint to the school for a response.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Council.
 Please direct all inquiries to:

-Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, Virginia 22201 (703) 247 4212 www.accsc.org Attorney General's Office, Consumer Protection Section 202 North Ninth Street Richmond, Virginia 23219 Phone: (804) 786-2071 Consumer Complaint Hotline: 1 (800) 552-9963 www.schev.edu
+Accrediting Commission of Career Schools and Colleges 2101 Wilson Boulevard, Suite 302 Arlington, Virginia 22201 (703) 247 4212 www.accsc.org